RafaelMota02/quantum-random-number-generator/README.md

 Fork the repo, create a feature branch, and submit a PR.

-## 📄 License

-MIT License - free for personal and commercial use.

 ## ⚛ Quantum Details

 Uses Qiskit Aer simulator with 7 qubits in superposition, measurement provides 128 possible outcomes mapped to 1-100 range for uniform distribution.